rorycl/rm2pdf/README.md

 subsequent layers using the layer names created on the tablet.
 The layers can be turned on and off using tools provided by PDF readers such as Evince.

-The pen widths and opacities are estimates and could be improved.
-The .rm file pressure and tilt information is not presently used.
+The pen widths and opacities provided by default are estimates.
 Colours, base width and opacity are set for each pen are set in rmpdf/stroke.go.
-Those pens with ColourOverride true will have their colour overridden by the command-line options.
+Those pens with ColourOverride true will have their colour overridden by the command-line options or pen configuration yaml file.
+Note that at present the .rm file pressure and tilt information are not presently used.

 Some PDF files, notably those created by Microsoft Word, cannot be imported reliably, causing the programme to panic.
 Reprocessing problem PDFs with the